KyrelJerome/Street-Fruiter/README.md

 # Street-Fruiter
 This Project is written in Java using Graphics2D as a rendering tool.
 The game allows for two players to play as animated pears, and fight on a platform.
-After being noticed that rendering in Graphics2D is inherently slow, I have moved to transferring the game concept to a smoother, custom OpenGL rendering engine dubbed Project Burst.
+This being my first game, created in Gr 11, suffers from many innefficiencies, yet I am very proud of the final product.
 * 2 Player
 * Smooth fighting experience, with shooting and moving and wacky jumping.
 * Cool animations